UmSenhorQualquer/pyforms/README.md

 ## License

-Pyforms is open-source licensed under the MIT license.
+Pyforms is open-source library under the MIT license.